erikfors/hangman/README.md

 - [ ] Different language mode
 - [ ] Add music and effects
 - [ ] Monetize it
+- [ ] Put in play store, and apple if cheap, hosted on a website

 ### App Walkthough GIF